Harris G. Cope: Sewanee

 In his first year of varsity football, Cope was a substitute quarterback on the undefeated "Iron Men" of the 1899 Sewanee Tigers football team.
 He was the captain and the starting quarter for Sewanee's 1901 team.

-Cope played third baseman on the Sewanee baseball team.
+Cope played third base on the Sewanee baseball team.

 Coaching career

 Cope worked for a short time as a business man in Cartersville before returning to Sewanee to coach in 1909.
 For many years, he returned to Cartersville during the off-seasons to manage the Cartersville Colts semi-professional men’s baseball team.

 Sewanee

 Cope has the third-most wins of any Sewanee coach (43), behind Shirley Majors' 93 and John Windham's 45; and has the highest winning percentage of any Sewanee coach who coached for more than 3 seasons.
 His continuity came after a period in which Sewanee had much talent but six coaches in seven years.

 1909

 In Cope's first year at head coach he led the Sewanee Tigers to a Southern Intercollegiate Athletic Association (SIAA) championship in 1909, beating previous season's champion LSU and handing Vanderbilt its first loss to a Southern team in six years.